KOlofinmoyin/Bank_tech_test/README.md

        Then my withdrawal amount is deducted from my account 'balance' And and the amount is entered into a 'debit' history And and my withdrawal 'date' is stored

+   Feature: Bank App. - Withdrawal functionality
+     As a client User of the Bank app.
+     I want to interact with an account
+     So That I can print its statement.

      Scenario: Print Bank statement
        Given I am on the options section of the app.